Highfire1/langara-prerequisites-as-data/instructions.md

 ### Example 1

 **Text:**
-Prerequisite(s): A minimum "C" grade in PHOT 1100 or 1105; or permission of the department.
+Prerequisite(s): A minimum "C" grade in CPSC 1280; and a minimum "C" grade in CPSC 1160 or 1181; or permission of the department.

 ```json
 {